 The orientation session for transfer students is a full-day experience designed to help new transfer students with their transition to Baldwin Wallace.
+Transfer student orientation is for students entering BW in the fall.
+Students entering in the spring should attend spring orientation.
 There are multiple information sessions with faculty and staff, opportunities to interact with current students and a time to meet with a faculty advisor in your field of study.
 Please use the information below to assist you in preparing for your orientation session, specifically the information about your required pre-schedule meeting.

 - June 16